pulseq/pulseq/README.md

 * `src/` - C++ class for reading sequence files
 * `matlab/` - MATLAB code for reading, writing, modifying and visualizing sequence files

-## Performance
-Improved performance of the MATLAB toolbox can be obtained by compiling key functions into mex functions.
-This is **not** necessary to use the toolbox although your code may run substantially faster.
-In later versions of MATLAB with the *MATLAB Coder* toolbox, this can be done with the following MATLAB script:

-	>> compile_mex

 ## System requirements

 System requirements vary depending on which features one intends to use or modify.
 In short,